Otesánek: Plot

 The story begins with a couple that for a long time has been waiting for a child, which, however, does not seem to arrive.
 One day the husband finds in the nearby forest a log of wood (Otesánek) that strangely resembles a baby and decides to bring it home.
 To the joy of the couple, the wooden baby comes to life and asks to be fed.
-Initially the couple is enthusiastic that their wish of having a child has finally been granted; however, the situation soon takes a turn for the worse as they find themselves having to deal with the insatiable appetite of the baby, who will keep growing and eating until he will start eating people, including his parents.
+Initially the couple is enthusiastic that their wish of having a child has finally been granted; however, the situation soon takes a turn for the worse as they find themselves having to deal with the insatiable appetite of the baby, who keeps growing and eating until he will start eating people, including his parents.
 The log anticipates each meal with a nursery rhyme in which he lists every previous meal he has eaten.
 The story eventually concludes with the death of Otesánek at the hands of an elderly lady of the village who rips open his chest with a hoe, thus killing the monster and freeing all those he ate, including his parents.